Shair13/CharityApp/readme.md

 __Now when you are logged in you can easily go through the donation 4 steps form.__

-1. choosing categories of your items:
+1. Choosing categories of your items:

 ![Step 1](images/step_1.png)

-2. number of bags you want to give:
+2. Number of bags you want to give:

 ![Step 2](images/step_2.png)

-3. choosing foundation you want to support:
+3. Choosing foundation you want to support:

 ![Step 3](images/step_3.png)

-4. parcel collection details:
+4. Parcel collection details:

 ![Step 4](images/step_4.png)

-finally you need to confirm the entered data:
+Finally you need to confirm the entered data:

 ![Summary](images/step_confirmation.png)

-after confirmation you will be redirected to success page:
+After confirmation you will be redirected to success page:

 ![Success Page Donation](images/page_success_donation.png)